chobolife/study_english/chuck/Season_1/02 - Chuck Versus the Helicopter.md

 - That's not bad.
 - Thanks.
 - Yeah, I was just kind of, you know, spit balling, just kind of top of my head.
-- I was thinking... found it.
+- I was thinking...
+- Found it.
 - Port of Los Angeles.
 - Floor it.
 - Okay.